 What is “metabolic damage” according to Dr. Layne Norton?

-As far as I understood from the video log of Dr. Layne Norton he believes extremely low calorie dieting can take your metabolism “capacity” down to very low levels, even to the point where you are actually gaining weight on diets under 1000 calories.
+According to the video log of Dr. Layne Norton, he believes that low-calorie diets can slow down your metabolism to the point where you are actually gaining weight on diets under 1000 calories.

 Cool, but in what universe?

 There are natural laws which appear to be 100% unchangeable by us, the mortals.
 Can you stop the Sun from rising?
 Can you stop the rain?
 Can you live without eating?
 No. It’s impossible.

 There is a system of interconnected natural laws that could qualify as cold and ruthless Gods on Earth.
 One of those laws says that nothing in nature can be lost.
 Material things may change their state, but they don’t just disappear into the nothingness.
 This is one of the few things that I remember from balancing chemical equations in school.